tfstack/terraform-provider-slack/docs/data-sources/user_status.md

 page_title: "slack_user_status Data Source - terraform-provider-slack"
 subcategory: ""
 description: |-
-  The **slack_user_status** resource manages a specific Slack user status by their unique user ID.
+  The slack_user_status resource manages a specific Slack user status by their unique user ID.
 It retrieves and manages user status to ensure consistency in user information across your infrastructure.

-  	This resource interacts directly with the Slack API to fetch user details based on the specified user ID.
+  This resource interacts with the Slack API to fetch user details based on the specified user ID.

-  	**Required scopes**
+  Required scopes
   User tokens: users:read
 ---

 # slack_user_status (Data Source)

 The **slack_user_status** resource manages a specific Slack user status by their unique user ID.
 It retrieves and manages user status to ensure consistency in user information across your infrastructure.

-		This resource interacts directly with the Slack API to fetch user details based on the specified user ID.
+This resource interacts with the Slack API to fetch user details based on the specified user ID.

 **Required scopes**

 User tokens: users:read